johannal/SolarSystem/Ken.md

 ## Part 1 -- Asset Catalog and IB

-[Start off an asset catalog file open.
-Talk about how I'm in the middle of converting my app to adapt to dark.]
-  -- System is in dark

-[Add a new color.
-In the Inspector, opt it in to "Dark".
-Also mention that we can provide variants that will be used in high contrast or vibrant contexts.
-Point out that this all happens automatically -- all I need to do is used the right named color.]
+Xcode 10 makes it easy to adopt the new dark look in your app.
+I'm in the middle of doing that here in my app called "Solar System".

+I use a lot of custom colors, and I want those colors to adapt to the system appearance.
+To do that I can use the new color slots in asset catlog.
+I've added a bunch of colors already, and you can see that I've specified light and dark variants for each.
+I can even add variants for high contrast and vibrant contexts.

+I'm going to add one more color.
+I'm going to use this color behind my sunrise and sunset indicators -- lets change the light one to be blah[some color], and the dark one to be blah[some color].

-  -- The color we're adding here is one that we'll use when we switch over to IB -- <rdar://problem/39443829> Justice10A156: Inspector content flickers when toggling new slot for Asset Catalog color
+  <rdar://problem/39443829> Justice10A156: Inspector content flickers when toggling new slot for Asset Catalog color

-[Switch over to a storyboard in IB]

-[Select an NSBox that is being used as a container (the box has a custom border and background color).
-In the Attributes Inspector, pop the "Fill Color" popup.
-Mention that I see many system colors here, which will automatically update based on the light and dark.
-I can also see my owned named colors up at the top of the popup menu.
-Select whatever color we just added in the asset catalog.]

-[I'd like to see how this looks in light, just to make sure I've got it right.
-Theres a new button down here in the bottom bar, which gives me the ability to change the appearance of my content (toggle to light, then toggle back to dark).]

-[I can also bring up a second view onto this UI in the Assistant (toggle to the Assistant editor, then switch to Preview).
-Down in the bottom bar, I can add a preview of the UI in light.
-Now, as I make changes, I can see what it will look like in both light and dark (switch the fill color to systemBlue, and then back to the original named color).
-This is a really nice way to quickly develop your UIs for both modes.]
+Now I'm going to jump over to my storyboard file, where I'm working on this bit of planet inspector UI.

+It's all looking pretty good, but the text behind the sunrise and sunset indicators is hard to read, so I want this background color to adapt.

+I'll select each of these boxes, and then pop open the "Fill Color" popup button in the Attributes Inspector.
+In this list, I can see a whole bunch of colors, a lot of which are system colors that will automatically adapt based on the appearance.

+Up at the top of this list are the colors from my asset catalog.
+I'm going to choose this readoutBackgroundColor that I just created.

+That looks good.
+Now I want to make sure that things are still looking good in light, so I'm goign to pop open the bar here at the bottom of IB.
+I can toggle my UI between light and dark.
+It's looking mostly good, but it looks like I may have broken this other location readout up here.

+One really handy way to work is to open up the Preview.
+Now I can see my UI in light and dark at the same time.
+Let's make that location readout use the same color.

 ## Part 2 -- Source Editor